Requesting Medical Records

 Obtaining Medical Records:

 1. Written Request & ID – Contact a health provider and request to complete an “authorization for disclosure of protected information form.”
 Send a written request for a release of all your medical records in their entirety along with a valid government issued photo ID.
-Provide as much information as possible on the authorization form, such as: “please release to me my medical file in its entirety, including all blood work, lab reports, notes, prescriptions, every written and electronic record by Dr.___, anesthesiologist, nurses, etc.”
+Provide as much information as possible on the authorization form, such as: “Please release all my medical records in their entirety, including all blood work, lab reports, notes, prescriptions, every written and electronic record by Dr.___, anesthesiologist, nurses, etc. who have been part of my health care.”

 2. Legal Timeframe – After the receipt of the written request, the health care provider has a legal timeframe that varies with state on how long they have to provide you/allow you to access the records.
 Please note, HIPAA does allow a single 30-day extension, but the facility must explain the cause of the delay.